camlspotter/opam-repository-mingw/README.md

-conf-libpcre                    1  Virtual package relying on a libpcre system i conf-pkg-config               1.0  Virtual package relying on pkg-config install config-file                   1.2  Small library to define, load and save option containers                   0.13  A modular extension of the OCaml standard lib cow                         1.4.0  XML, JSON, HTML, CSS, and Markdown syntax and cppo                        1.3.1  Equivalent of the C preprocessor for OCaml pr crc                         0.9.0  CRC implementation supporting strings and cst
+conf-libpcre                    1  Virtual package relying on a libpcre system i conf-pkg-config               1.0  Virtual package relying on pkg-config install config-file                   1.2  Small library to define, load and save option containers                   0.14  A modular extension of the OCaml standard lib core_kernel             113.00.00  Industrial strength alternative to OCaml's st cow                         1.4.0  XML, JSON, HTML, CSS, and Markdown syntax and cppo                        1.3.1  Equivalent of the C preprocessor for OCaml pr crc                         0.9.0  CRC implementation supporting strings and cst